Preschool Learning Center

 PRESCHOOL LEARNING CENTER NEWS

 Join our Parents of Preschoolers monthly gathering for nurture and support!
-We will begin another year of gatherings in the fall, so watch for information.
+Next meetings will be Tuesday February 19 and Wednesday February 20, 9:00-10:00ish.
+We gather in the Infant Nursery.
 Plan to come for light refreshments, fellowship and an opportunity to share and support one another.
+This is for ANY who parent preschoolers, whether or not you are enrolled at our Preschool!
 Questions?
 Email Leslee Kirkconnell or Dana Patterson.

-The PLC is open to all children ages 3-4 regardless of race, nationality or creed.
-If your child turns 3 or 4 years of age on or before August 1st of the school year -- they are eligible to attend the PLC.
+The PLC is open to all children ages 2-4 regardless of race, nationality or creed.
+If your child turns 2, 3 or 4 years of age on or before August 1st of the school year -- they are eligible to attend the corresponding class at the PLC.

-3 & 4 year old classes are offered.
-The 4's class will meets on Mon/Wed or Tues/Thur. from 9:00 am till 1:30 pm.
+2, 3 & 4 year old classes are offered.
+The 4's class meets on Mon/Wed or Tues/Thur. from 9:00 am till 1:30 pm.
 Four's classes bring a lunch from home.
 Lunchtime is shared in the classroom as a class.
-The 3's class can choose from Mon/Wed or Tues/Thur. meeting from 9:00 am till 12:00 noon.
+The 3's class can choose from Mon/Wed meeting from 9:00 am-12:00 noon OR Tues/Thurs meeting from 9:00 am-1:30 pm with a lunch from home and a quiet time with a nap mat from home.

 The PLC class year begins in August and ends in May.
 In general, the PLC follows the Bowling Green City school calendar.